HuajianUP/Dual_SLAM/README.md

 2. Execute the following command.
 Change `KITTIX.yaml`by KITTI00-02.yaml, KITTI03.yaml, KITTI04-12 or KITTI13-21.yaml for sequence 0 to 2, 3, 4 to 12, and 13 to 21 respectively.

-3. In yaml files, change `sequenceDir` to the uncompressed sequence folder and `imageDir` to the image folder.
+3. In yaml files, change `sequenceDir` to your uncompressed sequence folder and `imageDir` to the image folder.
 Set `recoveryFlag` to `1` to activate recovery, `initByGMS` to `1` to change initialization algorithm.

 ```
 ./Examples/Dual-SLAM/dual_kitti Vocabulary/ORBvoc.bin config/KITTIX.yaml